About US

 Philosophy of Education

+The mission of the Baptist Institute of Health Science (BIHS; the Institute) is to provide healthcare professionals with a solid foundation in the medical sciences, clinical care, and medical research skills, to provide patients with holistic healthcare with Christ-like compassion.
 This mission filters down to the “Centres” (Departments) under the Institute.
-Currently, the Baptist Institute is composed of four Centres: the Centre for Advanced Medical Training (post-graduate physician specialty training in surgery, internal medicine, and head and neck surgery), the Centre for Nursing and Allied Health Sciences, the Centre for Public Health, and the Centre for Healthcare Research.
+Currently, the Baptist Institute is composed of four Centres: The Centre for Advanced Medical Training (post-graduate physician specialty training in surgery, internal medicine, and head and neck surgery), the Centre for Nursing and Allied Health Sciences, the Centre for Public Health, and the Centre for Healthcare Research.

 Science is the foundation for all health professionals’ education, even though this education does not exclude the spiritual aspects of health.
-The “facts” students are taught are the result of others’ systematic study of the physical world through observation and experiment, resulting in objective data which is utilized to inform health care.
-Students are taught how to evaluate and compare current scientific studies, as well as how to undertake their own research.
+The “facts” students are taught are the result of others’ systematic study of the physical world through observation and experiment, resulting in objective data that is utilized to inform health care.
+Students are taught how to evaluate and compare current scientific studies, as well as how to undertake their research.

-Education at the various levels (diploma, bachelor’s and master’s degrees, and post-graduate physician training) is in three main realms: academic knowledge, clinical skills, and personal development.
-The integration of students’ growth in these three areas results in well-rounded graduates who have a holistic understanding of their work and of their patients.
+Education at various levels (diploma, bachelor’s and master’s degrees, and post-graduate physician training) is in three main realms: academic knowledge, clinical skills, and personal development.
+The integration of students’ growth in these three areas results in well-rounded graduates who have a holistic understanding of their work and their patients.
 Adult learning theory undergirds education at the Institute.

+Academic knowledge –This cognitive knowledge is scientific, evidence-based facts that are the basis for the problem-solving and critical thinking that takes place in patient diagnosis and treatment intervention.
 Reading and lectures are good ways to transmit facts but are the most ineffective ways to remember those facts and apply them to real-life solutions.
-Thus, when lectures are used in teaching, they are accompanied by active learning strategies including question and answer time, class discussions, procedure demonstrations, role-plays, hands-on practice, and case-based learning opportunities.
+Thus, when lectures are used in teaching, they are accompanied by active learning strategies including question-and-answer time, class discussions, procedure demonstrations, role-plays, hands-on practice, and case-based learning opportunities.
 Problem-based teaching is utilized whenever applicable.

 Clinical skills – Students must learn how to apply their academic knowledge in real-life settings with actual patients, otherwise, the knowledge learned is inadequate.
 Students learn to apply their knowledge through well-planned, supervised clinical experiences in a high-level teaching hospital and/or a busy urban clinic.
 Patient care includes illness and dysfunction prevention, diagnosis, treatment, and health teaching.
 Clinical skills are best taught alongside and integrated with didactic knowledge.